ChefYeshpal/webapp-trafficsim/README.md

 ## Things to do

 - Add roads
-- Add cars
-    - Maybe make a template or something, so that the computer itself can randomly select a colour for the cars.
-Otherwise it would just look like ants...
 - A traffic signal thing
     - Red and green will be there, the user will control the red and green lights
     - If the user makes a lane wait too long, then the drivers may crash into one another in an act of road rage